Paying for palliative care: an overview

 Can you get funding for palliative care?

-Because palliative care is a primary health need, it is something offered by the NHS free of charge.
-Your local authority can arrange for your loved one to have a needs assessment, which will determine the level of funding they are eligible for.
-This process can also be fast-tracked if your loved one’s illness is progressing quickly, which your clinician can help you with.
-However, through the NHS you will not have a wide range of choices when it comes to a care home.
+Your local authority can arrange for your loved one to have a needs assessment, which will assess your care needs and determine the level of funding they are eligible for.
+This process can also be fast-tracked if your loved one's illness is progressing quickly and they are in the last year of their life.
+Your social worker or healthcare professional can help you with this application.

 Who pays for palliative care?
-FAQS
+FAQs

 Are next of kin responsible for palliative care fees?